 The death penalty, also known as capital punishment, is one of the most controversial and hotly debated topics in the world.
 Proponents of the death penalty often view it as an unpleasant, but necessary way to keep society safe from those who commit the most heinous crimes.
 Opponents of the death penalty often equate it with murder, point out that it does not lower homicide rates, and feel the ends cannot justify the means—especially when so many individuals are wrongly convicted.
-Whether a person deems the death penalty morally acceptable or not depends on their personal moral code.
-Often, political stances factor into discussions of capital punishment as well, which further complicates the discussion.
+Whether a person deems the death penalty morally acceptable or not depends heavily on one's personal moral code, as well as their political stance.

-Coutries that Permit the Death Penalty (Amnesty International 2020):
+Countries that Permit the Death Penalty (Amnesty International 2021)*:

 - Legal — Death penalty is legal and in use.

-- Rare — Death penalty is legal, but no executions have taken place in at least 10 years.
+- Suspended — Death penalty is legal, but no executions have taken place in at least 10 years.

-- Serious — Death penalty is legal, but only used in extreme cases such as war crimes.
+- Extreme Only — Death penalty is legal, but only used in extreme cases such as war crimes.

 |Antigua and Barbuda||legal||Indonesia||legal||Qatar||legal|